 Note: 371 weekday flights is double what the April delay removed (175 flights).

 Southwest also recently axed 15+ nonstop flights from their schedule, beginning early January, and I suspect the MAX 8 grounding and lack of planes contributed.

 Stay tuned to Go to Travel Gal for the latest updates on Southwest and the MAX 8 planes.
-You can also check this page on Southwest, which has continued updates.

-Enter your email to get a free PDF that shows you 10 easy things you can do to begin your journey toward flying free RIGHT NOW!
+Enter your email to get a free PDF that shows you 7 easy things you can do to collect miles from HOME for FUTURE travel!
 You'll also be added to Go to Travel Gal's weekly email newsletter list.